google/koladata/README.md

 intermediate steps.
 Such transformations and computations can be designed in a REPL (e.g. Google Colab), as well compiled and served in C++.

-In particular, Koda defines a family of data structures (DataBag, DataSlice) that represent and manipulate pieces of data, sets of objects, their attributes and their relations, as well as a DSL to work with them.
+In particular, Koda defines a family of data structures (DataBag, DataSlice and its subclasses) that represent and manipulate pieces of data, sets of objects, their attributes and their relations, as well as a DSL (Koda Expresssions) to work with them.

 This is not an officially supported Google product.